AaronPatrick562004/AaronPatrick562004/README.md

-I'm Aaron, a Software Developer
+I'm Aaron, and i'm a Software Developer

 💻 About Me
 - 🌟 I love coding and exploring new technologies.